-Ingredient in the Spotlight: Tea Tree Oil
+Ingredient In The Spotlight: Tea Tree Oil

 Nature has blessed us with some amazing organic ingredients that are great for our skin; tea tree oil is one of them.
 Found in Australia, this essential oil has been used for over 3,000 years to treat various skin and hair problems.

-Also known as Melaleuca, tea tree oil is known for its antiseptic properties and its ability to treat skin.
+Also known as Melaleuca, tea tree oil is popular for its antiseptic properties and its ability to treat skin.
 Here at Miss Organics we love a natural remedy and tea tree oil is one of the best out there for treating breakouts (we even use it in one of our face oils)!
 However, tea tree does more than treat your skin so let’s take a look into some of its other benefits too!

 1. Tea Tree Oil for Acne